 Mais bien sûr!
 This would be the perfect way to thank my neighbor!
 The only question now was: would there be enough for 5?
 Annie accepted the invitation and wanted to know if it would be alright if she brought her daughter along....

 "Oui, oui!"
-I insisted, mentally watching our rabbit stretch itself to accomodate lunch for 6.
+I insisted, mentally watching our rabbit stretch itself to accommodate lunch for 6.
 Jean-Marc had cut up 6 pieces hadn't he?
 And there went my worries, back on the hamster wheel: round and round...

 When it came time to sit down for lunch, our garden worker friends were famished from four hours of débroussaillement (clearing the jungle of bushes from our driveway).
 Annie and Margot, Annie's daughter, were exhausted from pulling up the lilac bush and an exotic plant from their own garden (which they gifted to me).